pleiadian53/tensorflow-advanced/README.md

 DeepLearning.AI: Tensorflow Advanced Techniques
 ===============================================

-This module organizes the source code from the Tensorflow: Advanced Techinques Specialization from DeepLearning.AI.
+This module builds upon the source code from the Tensorflow: Advanced Techinques Specialization from DeepLearning.AI in the following four categories:

-This module also aims to expand upon the specialization with related new applications based on existing implementations.
+- Custom Models, Layers, and Loss Functions

+- Custom and Distributed Training

+- Advanced Computer Vision

+- Generative Deep Learning